Did Not Do the Bloody Research

-- Buffy the Vampire Slayer lived and breathed this trope through the character of Spike and occasionally Giles.
+- Buffy the Vampire Slayer and Angel lived and breathed this trope through the character of Spike and occasionally Giles.

 - Giles also repeatedly calls people "pillock," which despite being a mild swear word in the UK, stands out compared to the American characters' cleaner language.
 Especially given Giles' clipped and somewhat posh phrasing most of the time.

 - Not to mention Spike used a V Sign several times, probably the director worked under the assumption that no-one outside of the U.K. would know it's offensive when the back of the hand faces the recipient.
 It's even in the Season Five opening credits.

 - Then there's the hilarious moment in the episode "Tabula Rasa" where Anya accuses Giles of using a lot of British slang that she doesn't understand.
 When he argues that she couldn't possibly have heard him say any of them words she mentioned (they had lost their memories at this time), she retorts, "Oh, bugger off, you brolly!" which is a slang term for umbrella.
 Clearly Anya overestimates her curses.

 - There's a truly startling moment in Angel where Spike instructs Angel to "wank off," the writer apparently believing this is analogous to "piss off."
 It really isn't.
 It's commonly believed that Joss knew what was meant.
 The creators have joked in the commentaries about how they could use language that would never have made it past the censors if not for the fact that it was British, rather than American, obscenity.
 Although it may have worked well for American broadcast, it somewhat spoiled the UK transmission of the show, which had to cut the "wankers" and the "bollocks" from pre-watershed airings, thus making dialogue occasionally choppy and nonsensical.